|

 requirements:

-or posts signs at all major entrances to the city, including, at a
+visible to traffic approaching from all directions in which the automated traffic enforcement system is being utilized to issue citations. or posts signs at all major entrances to the city, including, at a

 minimum, freeways, bridges, and state highway routes.
+A governmental agency utilizing such a

-(2) If it locates the system at an intersection,
+(2) Locates the system at an intersection,

 and ensures that the system meets the criteria specified